Garden waste collections are undertaken by your local district, city or borough councils.

 I want to start composting at our school, how do I do this?

-Please visit The Zone for further information on composting at school.
+Please visit The Zone for further information on food waste and composting for schools.

 When is it collected?